Ryan Drummond: Career

 In 1997, Drummond got his first television acting role as DJ Johnny Jam in an episode of the television drama series Baywatch.
 He would later star in several other television shows, such as Two Guys, a Girl and a Pizza Place, The Chronicle, The Invisible Man, Point Pleasant and Trauma.
 He also made a guest appearance in an episode on The Rosie O'Donnell Show in December 1998, during the Toys For Tots segment.
 In film, he made his feature film debut in the 2000 teen cheerleading comedy film, Bring It On, as Theatre Boy.

 As a voice actor, he has provided many character voices in various video games titles.
-In 1998, he became the voice of Sonic the Hedgehog in the video games series for SEGA, when auditioning for the role, he was asked by the voice director "You see that picture of Sonic the Hedgehog on the wall there?
-If you could imagine a voice coming out of him, what would it sound like?", he stated he had no time to think and stated that he decided to give him a "speedy teenage hedgehog voice."
+In 1998, he became the voice of Sonic the Hedgehog in the video games series for Sega.
+When auditioning for the role, he was asked by the voice director, "You see that picture of Sonic the Hedgehog on the wall there?
+If you could imagine a voice coming out of him, what would it sound like?"
+Drummond stated that he had no time to think and decided to give him a "speedy teenage hedgehog voice", and that Sonic's personality was summarized in four words as "cool, blue, rebellious teenager".
 A week later, the casting director called him up and said he got the part.

-He continued to voice the character for six more years until 2004, the video games includes Sonic Adventure, Sonic Adventure 2, Sonic Heroes, Sonic Shuffle, Sonic Battle and Sonic Advance 3.
-He also voiced Knuckles the Echidna in Sonic Shuffle, Metal Sonic in Sonic Heroes and briefly voiced Shadow the Hedgehog for a few lines in Sonic Adventure 2.
+He continued to voice the character for six more years until 2004, in the video games Sonic Adventure, Sonic Adventure 2, Sonic Heroes, Sonic Shuffle, Sonic Battle, Sonic Advance 3 and Sega Superstars, as well as in commercials for Sega Dreamcast and McDonald's, and in a episode of the talk show The Rosie O'Donnell Show.
+He also voiced Knuckles the Echidna in Sonic Shuffle, Metal Sonic in Sonic Heroes, and briefly voiced Shadow the Hedgehog for a few lines in Sonic Adventure 2.